-The number of house sales falling through before completion is on the rise, according to figures released today by the UK’s largest independent home buyer; Quick Move Now.
+The number of house sales falling through before completion is on the rise, according to figures released today by the UK’s largest independent cash home buyer; Quick Move Now.

 Figures indicate a house sale fall through rate of 38.8 per cent for the first quarter of 2018, which is the highest Q1 rate seen in the last ten years.